boardgameio/boardgame.io/docs/documentation/tutorial.md

 initial value of the game state `G`, and a `moves` object containing the moves that make up the game.

-A move function receives
+A move is a function that updates `G` to the desired new state.
-the game state `G` and updates it to the desired new state.
+It receives an object containing various fields as its first argument.
+This object includes the game state `G` and `ctx` — an object managed by boardgame.io that contains game metadata.
-It also receives `ctx`, an object managed by boardgame.io that contains metadata like `turn` and `currentPlayer`.
+It also includes `playerID`, which identifies the player making the move.
-After `G` and `ctx`, moves can receive arbitrary arguments that you pass in when making the move.
+After the object containing `G` and `ctx`, moves can receive arbitrary arguments that you pass in when making the move.

 In Tic-Tac-Toe, we only have one type of move and we will